-Two days after my mom passed away, I set up a meeting with the developers.
-I have to admit that I was thinking small and it showed.
-When I thought about the risks of losing money, I felt that if the amount was small enough, it wouldn’t hurt too much.
-Besides, if a third party recommended them and they had 5 star reviews on a third party website, then everything had to be legit, right?
+That’s when I got an invitation to explore working with a mobile app developer.
+Two days after my mom passed, I set up a meeting with the developers.
+When I thought about the risks of losing money, I felt that if the amount was small enough, it wouldn’t be so bad.
+Besides, if a third party recommended them and they had 5 star reviews on that site, then everything had to be legit, right?
 That was the extent of my due diligence.

 Now before you say to yourself, “I would have checked this out and checked that out” read on.
-You may discover how emotions can cloud your thinking and how appearances can be deceiving even to the most discerning and careful person.
+You may discover how emotions can cloud your thinking – without you even recognizing it — and how appearances can be deceiving even to the most discerning and careful person.

 After having put my mother in the ground a week before, I summed up all of my energy on a sunny Thursday afternoon and met with my “dream team” for the first time.